GIVE back. GO forward.

 How many tuition vouchers can I earn?

-Volunteers can earn two tuition vouchers in one calendar year.
+Volunteers can earn up to two tuition vouchers in one calendar year.
 The vouchers are earned on a first come, first served basis.
-Participation is open to 100 volunteers during the pilot year.
+Participation is currently open to a maximum of 100 volunteers.
 Ohio State will honor up to 200 vouchers, with a maximum of 2 per enrolled participant.

 Can I gift my tuition voucher to someone else?